HIV Disease Treatment & Management

 The first randomized controlled trial to investigate the question of when to initiate therapy was the NIH Comprehensive International Program of Research on AIDS (CIPRA) HT 001 clinical study.
 This work showed that starting antiretroviral therapy at CD4+ T-cell counts between 200 and 350 cells/µL improves survival compared with deferring treatment until the CD4+ T-cell count drops to less than 200 cells/µL (the standard of care at the time).

-Interim analysis of CIPRA HT 001 showed that of 816 HIV-infected adults with early HIV disease, 6 of those who began antiretroviral therapy within 2 weeks of enrollment (early treatment) died, while 23 participants in the standard-of-care group died.[88]
-Among participants who began the study without tuberculosis infection, 18 individuals in the early treatment group developed tuberculosis, while 36 people in the standard-of-care group developed tuberculosis.
+Interim analysis of CIPRA HT 001 showed that of 816 HIV-infected adults with early HIV disease, 6 of those who began antiretroviral therapy within 2 weeks of enrollment (early treatment) died, whereas 23 participants in the standard-of-care group died.
+[118] Among participants who began the study without tuberculosis infection, 18 individuals in the early treatment group developed tuberculosis, whereas 36 people in the standard-of-care group developed tuberculosis.

 These interim results were statistically significant and led to ending the trial early to offer antiretroviral therapy to all participants in the standard-of-care group with a CD4+ T-cell count of less than 350 cells/µL.

-One study has suggested that extremely early initiation of antiretroviral therapy during this acute seroconversion period (within 2 weeks of converting) may result in better long-term CD4 counts and steady-state viral load.
-Although the numbers were small, acutely-treated individuals had a mean of 0.48 Log10 copies/ml lower viral load, and higher CD4 counts (average 112 cells/µL) than an untreated cohort.
-The effects were less pronounced and lasted for a shorter time for patients with an “early” initiation of therapy (within 2 weeks to 6 months of seroconversion).[89]
+One study has suggested that extremely early initiation of ART during this acute seroconversion period (within 2 weeks of converting) may result in better long-term CD4 counts and steady-state viral load.
+Although the numbers were small, acutely treated individuals had a mean of 0.48 log10 copies/mL lower viral load and higher CD4 counts (average, 112 cells/µL) than an untreated cohort.
+The effects were less pronounced and lasted for a shorter time for patients with an “early” initiation of therapy (within 2 weeks to 6 months of seroconversion).
+[119]

-There have been attempts made to characterize the timeframe of seroconversion, especially in patients without a clear source of exposure which can be dated accurately.
-Although imperfect, algorithms based on the number of Western Blot bands and the actual ELISA signal compared to the positive cutoff may have some utility here.[90]
+Attempts have been made to characterize the timeframe of seroconversion, especially in patients without a clear source of exposure that can be dated accurately.
+Although imperfect, algorithms based on the number of Western Blot bands and the actual ELISA signal compared to the positive cutoff may have some utility in this case.
+[120]

 Antiretroviral agents